 At GCSE, your skills will be developed and refined.
 You will need and ability to understand the Spanish culture, and to expect to bring in a European and worldly dimension.

-Paper 1: Listening and understanding in Spanish

-Paper 2: Speaking in Spanish
+Paper 1: Listening and understanding in Spanish Paper 3: Reading and understanding in Spanish

-Paper 4: Writing in Spanish
+Paper 2: Speaking in Spanish Paper 4: Writing in Spanish